Mossy woodland trail in Galloway Forest Park, South West Scotland, surrounded by tall pine trees and soft green light

 Explore self-guided walking holidays through open countryside, ancient heritage, and landscapes that invite reflection.

 This is not a place of towering peaks or crowds.
 It’s a landscape shaped by saints and stargazers, by pilgrims, poets, and farmers.
 Walking here means following forest tracks, ridge paths, and clifftop routes where you can see for miles — and feel far away from it all.
+In scattered villages and coastal communities, you’ll also find simple, independent places to stay, well suited to slow journeys and multi-day itineraries.

 Where to Walk